 - Preheat oven to 375F

-- Rice and pat dry chicken.
+- Rinse and pat dry chicken.
 Remove backbone of chicken using kitchen scissors and cut chicken into quarters.

 - In a small bowl mix garlic, oil, salt and sumac and juice from ½ a meyer lemon juice ( about ⅛ Cup).

 - Cut the remaining 1 ½ lemons into ¼ inch slices and spread out on a baking dish or sheet pan.
 Add a few springs of thyme over the lemon slices.

 - Rub each piece of chicken, coating all sides well with the sumac marinade and lay skin side up, over the sliced lemons and thyme.